-Illustration 2: Adam opens an Internet website providing access for a fee to photographs of football players for three cents a piece, not restricting the use of the photographs by its licensees.
+Illustration 2: Adam opens an Internet website providing access for a fee to photographs of football players

+1 for three cents a piece, not restricting the use of the photographs by its licensees.
 The photographs are supplied by third parties in digital form to Adam.
-Alumni Magazine acquires a photograph of Jones and uses it in its May issue, distributed to 10,000 subscribers.
-Jones and the photographer, who never consented to Adam's use, sue Magazine which in return sues Adam for \$100,000.
-Should Adam be liable for breach of contract and consequential damages in addition to any liability for copyright infringement?
+Alumni Magazine acquires a photograph of Jones and 3 uses it in its May issue, distributed to 10,000 subscribers.
+Jones and the photographer, who never consented 4 to Adam's use, sue Magazine which in return sues Adam for \$100,000.
+Should Adam be liable for breach of 5 contract and consequential damages in addition to any liability for copyright infringement?
+6 7 SECTION 2B-402.

-9. Subsection (e) deals with exclusivity concepts.
-The title risk includes that a portion of the rights may be vested in another person.
-Coequal rights exist where co-authors or co-inventors were involved.
-Alternatively, the transferor may have executed a prior license to a third party.
-In either case, while a transfer may convey rights, it may be no more than equal to rights vested in and available for conveyance by the third party co-author.
-Depending on the underlying deal, the existence of coequal rights in other parties may have no relevance to the transferee or it may be a critical limit on the licensee's ability to recoup investment.
-Subsection (e) reflects practice in motion picture and publishing industries and states what may be an appropriate warranty for those settings, although specific reactions to this proposal have not yet been received.
-Exclusivity (public domain and no joint owners) is an important issue where a licensee undertakes significant investment on the assumption that its rights are exclusive as to other competitors.
-As to end users, the question of whether intellectual property rights are exclusive in the licensor is seldom significant since exclusivity does not determine whether the licensed rights to use is disturbed.

-SECTION 2B-402.
 EXPRESS WARRANTIES.

-(a) Except with respect to published information content, a licensor creates an express warranty as follows:

-(1) An affirmation of fact, promise, or description of information made by the licensor to a licensee which relates to the information and becomes part of the basis of the bargain creates an express warranty that the information and any services required under the agreement will conform to the affirmation, promise, or description.

-(2) A sample, model, or demonstration of a final product that is made part of the basis of the bargain creates an express warranty that the performance of the information will reasonably conform to the performance illustrated by the model, sample, or demonstration, taking into account such differences between the sample, model, or demonstration and the information as it would be used as would be apparent to a reasonable person in the position of the licensee.

-(b) The licensor need not use formal words, such as "warrant" or "guarantee", or state a specific intention to make a warranty.
-However, a mere affirmation of the value of the information or a statement purporting to be the licensor's opinion or commendation of the information does not create a warranty.
+8 (a) Except with respect to published informational content, a licensor creates an express 9 warranty as follows: 10 (1) An affirmation of fact, promise, or description of information made by the licensor to a licensee which relates to the information and becomes part of the basis of the 11 12 bargain creates an express warranty that the information and any services required under the 13 agreement will conform to the affirmation, promise, or description.
+14 (2) A sample, model, or demonstration of a final product that is made part of the 15 basis of the bargain creates an express warranty that the performance of the information will 16 reasonably conform to the performance illustrated by the model, sample, or demonstration, 17 taking into account such differences between the sample, model, or demonstration and the 18 information as it would be used as would be apparent to a reasonable person in the position of the 19 licensee.
+20 (b) The licensor need not use formal words, such as "warrant" or "guarantee", or state a specific intention to make a warranty.
+However, a mere affirmation of the value of the 21 22 information, a display of a portion of the information to illustrate the aesthetics or market appeal 2.3 of the informational content, or a statement purporting to be the licensor's opinion or commendation of the information does not create a warranty.

+25 SELECTED ISSUE:
-Uniform Law Source: Section 2A-210.
-Section 2-313.

-Coordination: Article 2B may remain different from revised Article 2 based on different history, practice settings, and development.
-Committee Vote:
+- 26 1.
+Should the section be approved as drafted? - 27 UNIFORM LAW SOURCE: Section 2A-210.
+Section 2-313. - 28 COORDINATION: Article 2B may remain different from revised Article 2.

-a.
-Deleted former subsection (b) that warranties are limited to the time of transfer based on the argument that this merely restates current law.
+- a.
+Deleted former subsection (b) that warranties are limited to the time of transfer based on the argument that this merely restates current law. - b.

-b.
 Motion to limit this section to the immediate parties, allow other parties to be included if courts decide to do so.
-Rejected: 4-5 c.
+Rejected: 4-5 - c.
 Motion to amend by adding "except for published informational content" and delete (c), comments or section to make it clear that it's neutral on the law development here.
 Adopted 7-3.
-Selected Issues: